jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 setting the following will cause it to perform the updates.
 The service will run and check for upgrades every 3 minutes, so when changing these parameters make sure to allow time to see execution.

-    "agent.statisticalSampler.enabled" - boolean, setting this to true causes this service to come alive "agent.statisticalSampler.percentage" - the percentage of agents sending data, recommended 10%, as an int 1-99, if higher than 99 we will select 99, if lower than 1 we set to 1
+    "agent.statisticalSampler.enabled" - boolean, setting this to true causes this service to come alive "agent.statisticalSampler.percentage" - the percentage of agents sending data, recommended 10%, as an int 1-100, if higher than 100 we will select 100 (this effectively disables statistical sampling, without disabling the plugin), if lower than 1 we set to 1
     "agent.statisticalSampler.maxEvents" - when chance dictates, set max events to this new value, 0 disables events, otherwise it sets it to the new value

 Once enabled, it will determine randomly if the agent should enable metrics, and then it will run every hour and decide once again whether it will continue to disable/enable metrics and randomly make the decision again.